 Does the idea of only doing some specific work make you feel like you’re missing out?
 What the heck are you missing out on?
 Work you DON’T want to be doing because you’d rather GO TO THE BEACH?

-If you are an early entrepreneur, wouldn’t you like to build your business and lifestyle together from the get go?
-AND… still make a ton of money?
-I know if I was just starting out in my business I would.
-I may not know it all, but having your own business and creating a great lifestyle is critical in your decision making.
+If you are an early entrepreneur, wouldn’t you like to build your business and lifestyle together from the get-go?
+AND… still, make a ton of money?
+I know if I were starting out in my business I would.
+I may not know it all, but having your own business and creating a great lifestyle is critical in your decision-making.